Managua Entry Requirements

 Includes

-How to Apply: Apply online via the official Nicaraguan Immigration website.
-Processing is typically quick, but apply at least 7 days before travel.
+How to Apply: Apply online via the Nicaraguan Immigration Department website.
+Processing takes 3, 5 business days.

 Visa Required